 The printable recipe is at the bottom of this post.
 Feel free to scroll ahead if you’d rather not chat or don’t want to read the tips and tricks for making successful kimchi.

-Well, the thing is that you just cannot watch Korean television without wanting to eat Korean food.
-As I’ve mentioned in other posts, they just make it look SO GOOD when they eat – and just about every episode features the characters eating at some point – with zeal.
-Sooner or later, you’re going to find yourself wanting to try Kimchi.
+Sooner or later, I knew I would find myself wanting to try Kimchi.
 Dramas show families sitting happily on their living room floors making it, grocery stores sell it in glass jars, and Korean restaurants serve it.
 But making your own is about as easy as it gets and you have plenty of room for customization, so you know I had to show you how.

 Now, you can use a fermenting pot (info at bottom of post), which I do nowadays if I am making a big batch, but it is absolutely possible to make great Kimchi using just a mason jar, which is how I am showing you today.

-A note: Is this authentic Kimchi?
 Y’all, I am a ninth generation Alabamian who has never stepped foot inside South Korea.
 Of course this isn’t authentic Kimchi.
-However, it is authentic Christy- Jordan-who-has-lived-in-Alabama-all-her-life-and-really-likes-Kimchi-so-she-decided-to-make-it-and-show-you-her-recipe, Kimchi.
-As far as that goes, it’s the real deal.
+However, it is authentic Southern Plate Kimchi by Christy Jordan.

 Today I’m showing you how to make a small batch, about a quart jar’s worth.
 There might be enough to make a quart and a pint jar so just have an extra jar handy in case.
 As I mentioned, Kimchi is something that is really easy to customize to your own taste but I’m giving you how I do it as a starting point.
 Y’all can then take the ball and run with it.